-Read on for some top tips on how to make images work for your business promotion.
+Read on for some top tips on how to use the best images for your promotional print.

 How important are images?